modulo-dm/modulo/README.md

            used by : test-dep2
 ```

 As you can see here, test-init is used twice within the tree.
 Once by `test-add` itself, and yet again by `test-dep2`.
 This also shows explicit vs. implicit dependencies.
-Explicit being that `test-add` specifically requires `test-dep1` directly, whereas `test-dep2` is only present because of that.
+Explicit being that `test-add` specifically requires `test-dep1` directly, whereas `test-dep2` is only present because `test-dep1` needs it.